fmorenovr/fmorenovr.github.io/_posts/2017-05-06-Installing-GNOME-Builder-an-IDE-to-develops-projects-using-remote-repositories.md

       flatpak --user install gnome org.gnome.Sdk 3.24
       flatpak install --user --from https://git.gnome.org/browse/gnome-apps-nightly/plain/gnome-builder.flatpakref?h=stable

+  For each of theses commmands, the system will ask you for your password:

+  ![flatpak][flatpak_url]

-* Show the lisst of Flatpak repositories:
+* Show the list of Flatpak repositories:

       flatpak remote-ls gnome-apps

 * Install dependencies for Gnome-Builder:

       flatpak run org.gnome.Builder

-  For each of theses commmands, the system will ask you for your password:

-  ![flatpak][flatpak_url]

   It takes a few 30 minutes to install dependencies.